THIRD SPACE YOUTH INSTITUTE

 An Interactive Learning Experience

-Students were introduced to the critical soft skills necessary to prepare them for a successful future: college readiness, career development, building presentation skills, and personal branding.
-Students learned from the experts, participated in interactive workshops, and worked together in teams to develop presentations on important issues like educational inequality and the significance of voting to the democratic process.
+Interactive workshops are led by USC faculty and expert instructors and include topics such as soft skills problem-solving, college readiness, career development, building presentation skills, and personal branding.
+Students learn the ACE-IT toolkit for problem-solving and work together in teams to develop presentations on important issues like homelessness, climate change, and the importance of voting to the democratic process.

 During the program, students were introduced to the Third Space ACE-IT methodology which is a communication tool used to frame and solve problems.
 ACE-IT stands for: